In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 You know how you like to hear important things.
 Pick anything that works — we’ll follow your lead.

 You know your household.
 Tick anyone who’d want extra eyes on them.
 This stays with us — and one day, with the responders in your town.
-It is never shared more widely than that.
+It is not shared more widely than that.

 You know your home.
 Tell us who’d need to come with you — animals are part of the evacuation plan, and we want them in ours.